TedTschopp/tedt.org/_posts/quotes/2023-4-23-Stuart-Chase-Common-sense-tells-us-that-the.md

 ---
-quote: Common sense tells us that the world is flat, that the sun goes around the earth, that heavy bodies always fall faster than light bodies, that boats made of iron will sink.
+quote: Common sense tells us that the world is flat
 author: Stuart Chase
 source: The Proper Study Of Mankind
 profileID: '5'